gchq/sleeper/docs/development/test-strategy.md

 The Python code includes unit tests and integration tests with Pytest.

-Our system tests include end to end testing of the system, as well as tests of performance, scaling, throughput.
+Our system tests are an acceptance test suite that includes end to end testing of the system, and tests for performance, scaling, throughput.
+See the [system tests guide](system-tests.md#acceptance-tests).

 We have a manual testing setup that combines system test tools with a deployed instance of Sleeper, documented in the [system tests guide](system-tests.md#manual-testing).